100 percent of Clinical Research Unit staff achieve Bronze Certification, reach milestone

 When word of the momentum spread through the CRU, the Nutrition and Systems Operational Support managers added their support and challenged their staff to complete the certification as well.
 It was no surprise that staff in these areas stepped up to the challenge as readily as their counterparts.

 As a result, the CRU is the first nursing unit to accomplish Bronze Certification with 100 percent completion by all staff!
-The staff consists of nurses, research support techs, lab coordinators, dieticians, dietary technicians, dietary assistants, unit secretaries, administrative assistants, schedulers and systems operational support staff.
+The staff consists of nurses, research support techs, lab coordinators, dietitians, dietary technicians, dietary assistants, unit secretaries, administrative assistants, schedulers and systems operational support staff.

 CRU managers Joan Muhs, R.N., Nanci Hawley, R.N., Helen O'Connor, R.D., and Michael Lin agree on the benefits of the Bronze Certification: